Decorated Porcelain Table Lamp by a Florentine company around 1970

 Description

-Empire-style furniture dates from the late 18th to early 19th century, inspired by the reign of Napoleon.
-It features significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the late 18th to early 19th century.
+It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 The key aspect of stylish antique furniture is originality.
-Ultimately, this is crucial for buyers, as the market is flooded with counterfeits.
+Ultimately, this is crucial for buyers, as the market is flooded with fakes.
 Luxury Products provides documentation confirming the authenticity of each item, matching the description and photographs.
 We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details